eiskrenkov/Scheduler/README.md

 # Scheduler
-Scheduler is a simple telegram bot available [here](https://t.me/scheduler_app_bot) that reminds students their schedule.
-See the list of available commands simply typing `/help` in the telegram chat.
+Scheduler is a Ruby on Rails application that reminds students their schedule.
+It also provides API for mobile client and Telegram Bot, called SchedulerBot